 Ad Roll is one of the most important names within the retargeting space. they could not be the most cost-effective option, but they’re employed by a number of the most important names within the business.
 Between all their partners (Google, Facebook, Yahoo, Microsoft, etc.), Ad Roll gives you access to 98% of the sites on the web.
 They also offer you tons of segmentation and targeting options you’ll use to focus your targeting (and ads) on specific potential customers.
 Ad Roll can a touch pricey, but their service is pretty easy to use, and (according to their site) their clients typically make $10 for each $1 they spend on Ad Roll, so it’s no wonder that they’re one among the most important players in display advertising.

 Like Ad Roll, Criteo features a massive inventory of internet sites you’ll target.
+The best tools to enhance your retargeting.
 Their service is simple, easy to line up, and offers solid templates.
 All-in-all, Criteo may be a solid remarketing service.
 However, it’s also a reasonably unexciting remarketing service.
 Criteo’s marketing makes it appear as if they assist you craft remarketing journeys, but in practicality, their approach basically amounts to a regency algorithm.
 The more recently someone visited your site, the lower they’re in your funnel.
 As we’ll discuss a bit, this might work for a few sorts of businesses, but many remarketing journeys are literally quite a bit more complex than that.
 If people need time to believe your product or service before they buy, your hottest potential customers might not have visited your site for a while.
 Finally, Criteo has their own tracking pixel, which makes set-up and implementation easy…but can cause some real issues with tracking and attribution.
 None of those problems are deal-breakers, but in comparison to a number of the opposite options listed here, Criteo doesn’t really stand out as a “must use” option.

 Steel house may be a relative newcomer to the remarketing space, but it’s built on The Trade Desk platform, which allows you to use some innovative bidding strategies you won’t find on Google-based platforms like Ad Roll.
 In addition, because they’re built on The Trade Desk platform, Steel house has some really powerful audience-building tools that you simply won’t find with a number of the opposite services on this list. counting on your business, these audience options could also be gold or garbage, but if you’re trying to find new ways to refine your targeting, Steel house is perhaps worth a glance .
 Finally, Steel house offers tons of lovely creative templates you’ll use to create ads (especially dynamic ads) directly on their platform.
 These templates can make it easy to line up eye-catching, specific ads—which can prevent plenty of your time and work if your remarketing strategy features a lot of moving parts.